 The Denver GM explained that “Keenum had a better season” than the new Vikings quarterback.
-He better have a better season this year, too, if he is going to lead a flawed broncos team back to the playoffs.
+He better has a better season this year, too, if he is going to lead a flawed Broncos team back to the playoffs.

 Once again, Elway relies on a strong defense and trusts his quarterback will be able to operate without a running game or offensive line.
 While there is still time to fix some things before the regular season, the situation seems to be a constant under Elway’s watch.

 - 1 What channels do you need to watch Denver Broncos games live?

 - 2 Fubo TV- Possibly the best option for Broncos Live Stream

 - 3 PlayStation Vue offers a simple NFL life steam option

 - 4 CBS All-Access streams ten Broncos games live in 2018

 - 5 DirecTV Now for Denver Broncos live stream

 - 6 Sling TV offers NFL live streaming, too